LorenzoLaCorte/LorenzoLaCorte/README.md

-# Hello :wave:, I am Lax 😃
+# Helloooooo I am Lax 😃
-- A Computer Scientist :sparkles:
+- A Computer Scientist :computer:
--  :computer:
+- A Video Editor
--  :new_moon_with_face:
+- A Taekwondo Black Belt II Dan, Instructor and Referee

 # About me
 I am currently pursuing my Bachelors in Computer Science at University of Genoa.